-Lyllie Mae was surrendered to Toy Poodle Rescue due to her leg getting badly broken and the owners could not afford to pay to her her treated.
+Lyllie Mae was surrendered to Toy Poodle Rescue due to a broken leg as a puppy and the owners could not afford to pay for her to be treated.
 As you can see we took over her care and she is doing wonderful.
-It will be several weeks before hse is recovered enough to abe adopted therefore we are not accepting applications at this time, but keep an eye out for the updates as we get clearance from her surgeon.
-We also had Lyllie Spayed and her baby teeth removed.
-She is an amazing little girl, she has not skipped a beat and her cast has not slowed her down, she loves playing with toys and other dogs and has a gentle and very sweet personality.
+She is fully recovered as the video shows.
+We also had Lyllie Mae Spayed and her baby teeth removed.
+She is an amazing little girl, she has not skipped a beat and her cast did not slow her down, she loves playing with toys and other dogs and has a gentle and very sweet personality.
+Lyllie Mae is a typical young dog and is very playful and is well trained and listens well.
 She is not a biter and can be trusted not to 'get into things'.
 She sleeps right next to you in the big bed and after cookie time settles right down to sleep and does not move for the rest of the night.
-Lyllie is also totally potty trained and has excellent manners.
+Lyllie Mae is also totally potty trained and has excellent manners.
 A beautiful red coat, she is well bred and has her ACA papers (American Canine Association)

 Requirements for Adoption

 No Children under 18 years old